Granger Causality in Extremes: Simulations

-\begin{itemize} \item $F_{}$: we need to choose a distribution function in the definition of ${\Gamma}_{\textbf{X}\to\textbf{Y}\mid\mathcal{C}}$ in (\ref{CTC_definition}).
-Although the choice of $F_{}$ is not important for theoretical results, it may affect finite sample properties.
-A natural choice for $F_{}$ is the empirical marginal distribution function of $Y$ denoted as $\hat{F}_Y$.
-However, we opt for Simulations in Section~\ref{Section_choice_F_{}} suggest that the choice $ \hat{F}_Y^{truc}(t)$ leads to better finite sample properties.
-We also experimented with various alternatives for \( F_{} \), including $F_{}(x) = \mathbbm{1}(x > \tau)$ for large $\tau\in\mathbb{R}$, which induces causality-in-high-quantile \citep{Candelon2013}.
-However, all considered alternatives resulted in inferior finite sample behavior. \item $S$: Sets $S_1$ or $S_2$ are equivalent if the supports of $Y$ and $\textbf{Z}$ are bounded from below (which is true in most of our simulations setups and in the application) and $(y_0, \textbf{z}_0)$ is chosen as the lower endpoint.
-In such a case, choosing an optimal $\boldsymbol{\tau}$ and an optimal $r$ are equivalent tasks.
-In the other cases, we use set $S_1$ when causality in the upper tail only is of interest and $S_2$ for causality in both tails. \item $\tau^X_k$ (or equivalently $k_n$) : If the presence of a strong hidden confounder is suspected, $k_n = n^{\frac{1}{2}}$ seems to be a good choice, as in \cite{bodik}.
+\leq \boldsymbol{\tau} \right\} \).
+If the presence of a strong hidden confounder is suspected, $k_n = n^{\frac{1}{2}}$ appears to be a reasonable choice, as in \cite{bodik}.
 If one does not suspect strong hidden confounding $k_n=n^{\frac{1}{3}}$ yields better results.
 This is concluded from the simulations in Section~\ref{Section_choice_k_n}. \item $\tau_Y$: We choose $\tau_Y$ to be a $q_Y\in (0,1)$ quantile of $Y$.
 The choice leads to a bias-variance trade-off, as smaller $\tau_Y$ leads to more strict conditioning while reducing the effective sample size.
 We choose $q_Y=0.8$, as this choice is optimal under a specific autoregressive data-generating process, as discussed in Simulations~\ref{Section_choice_tau_Y}.
-However, under large auto-correlation in $Y$, larger quantile $q_Y$ may lead to a better finite sample behavior. \item $\boldsymbol{\tau}_Z$: Recall that we assume a $d$-dimensional confounder $\textbf{Z}\in\mathbb{R}^d$, and we denote $\boldsymbol{\tau}_Z = (\tau_Z^1, \dots, \tau^d_Z)$.
+However, under large auto-correlation in $Y$, larger quantiles $q_Y$ may lead to a better finite sample behavior. \item $\boldsymbol{\tau}_Z$: Recall that we assume a $d$-dimensional confounder $\textbf{Z}\in\mathbb{R}^d$, and we denote $\boldsymbol{\tau}_Z = (\tau_Z^1, \dots, \tau^d_Z)$.
 We select each $\tau_Z^i$ to represent the $q_Z^i\in (0,1)$ quantile of $Z_i$.
 The optimal choice of $q^i_Z$ depends on the strength of the confounding effect of $Z_i$: the stronger the confounding effect, the smaller the optimal $q^i_Z$.
-As discussed in Simulations~\ref{Section_choice_tau_Z}, a quantile of $0.9$ appears to be a suitable choice in the univariate case, while we opt for a quantile of $1- \frac{0.2}{d}$ whenever $d>1$.
-It's important to note that we should decrease $q^i_Z$ when a strong confounding effect of $Z_i$ is expected and the sample size is limited. \item Causal lag: In the main body of the paper, we presumed the 1-Markov property for notational simplicity (i.e., \( q_X = q_Y = 1 \) in \eqref{structural_generation_lag}).
-The extension of the definitions and theorems can be found in Supplement~\ref{Appendix_A}.
+As discussed in Simulations~\ref{Section_choice_tau_Z}, a quantile at level $0.9$ appears to be a suitable choice in the univariate case, while we opt for a quantile at level $1- \frac{0.2}{d}$ whenever $d>1$ to prevent the effective sample size from becoming too small after conditioning on confounders being non-extreme.
+It is important to note that we should decrease $q^i_Z$ when a strong confounding effect of $Z_i$ is expected. \item $p$: Causal lag from Section~\ref{lag_extention_in_section2}.
 Increasing the lag relaxes the assumptions regarding the structure of (\ref{structural_generation_lag}), albeit at the cost of reducing statistical power.
 The selection of an appropriate lag presents a common challenge in time series analysis \citep{LagSelection,Runge2019PCMCI}, for which classical approaches such as analyzing auto-correlation plots or extremograms \citep{Extremogram} are available.
 Alternatively, conclusions can be drawn across a range of lag choices. \end{itemize}